 To reduce the clutter, analysts can narrow down the child processes by event type and select the required processes for further analysis.
 For more information, see Investigating a Process.

 Usability Enhancements for Host Aggregation

 For easier and more intuitive analyst workflow, host aggregation for files is enhanced so the analyst can sort or filter on the On Hosts column and view the number of hosts on which the file is present.
 If a file is present on fewer hosts, it may need further investigation.

 The Active On Column is renamed to On Hosts in Host views and the Files view.

 Support of Additional REST APIs

 To enhance Security Orchestration Automation and Response capabilities and to integrate NetWitness Endpoint with third-party applications, new APIs are introduced to request system dump download, process dump download, and for network isolation.
-For more information, see the NetWitness Platform API User Guide.
-Go to the Master Table of Contents to find all RSA NetWitness Platform 11.x documents.
+For more information, see the API User Guide for RSA NetWitness Platform.